kulics/koral/book-en/document.md

 ```

 ## Constant
 A constant is a language that is determined at compile time.
 It cannot be changed.
 It only supports a special type of the underlying type.
-It is defined by `id: type: value`, and `type` can usually be omitted.
+It is defined by `identifier type: value`, and `type` can usually be omitted.

 E.g:
 ```